Czech Republic in the Eurovision Song Contest 2008

-Czech Republic was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 22 May 2008.
+The Czech Republic was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 22 May 2008.
 Performing during the show in position 8, "Have Some Fun" was not announced among the 10 qualifying entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Czech Republic placed eighteenth out of the 19 participating countries in the semi-final with 9 points.